 Pledges to change are important, but action must follow – and continue to follow.
 Even if your company has a women or two on the board or some female executives, be vigilant to see where subtle biases might still exist at all levels.
 (Well-intentioned, but severely flawed AI projects need to be on your radar!)

 It may be 100 years since women fought for the right to vote, but inequality in the workplace is still a big problem.
 Investigate the issues and gather data.
 Know your company practices, know the problems that exist, and know the solutions.
-See if the very design of your policies and practices favor one gender over the other.
+See if the very design of your policies and practices favors one gender over the other.
 In turn, analyze if it hampers the ability of more than half your workforce to fully contribute their talents.
 Taking action to root out such bias helps pave the way for gender equality in the workplace.
 It also improves business outcomes by allowing everyone to do their best work.

 IMPACT Group helps businesses develop talent through proven methodologies involving curriculum and coaching.
 Learn more about our leadership development programs here.